-Aastrom was incorporated in 1989 under the laws of the State of Michigan.
-Our principal executive offices are located at Domino's Farm, Lobby K, 24 Frank Lloyd Wright Drive, Ann Arbor, Michigan 48105 and our mailing address is 24 Frank Lloyd Wright Drive, P.O.
-Box 376, Ann Arbor, Michigan 48106.
-Our telephone number is (734) 418-4400.
-The address of our website is www.aastrom.com.
-Information contained on or accessible through our website is not part of this prospectus supplement or the accompanying prospectus.
+We were incorporated under the laws of the State of Michigan on March 24, 1989.
+Our principal executive offices are located at 24 Frank Lloyd Wright Drive, Lobby K, Ann Arbor, Michigan 48105 and our telephone number is (734) 418-4400.
+Our website address is www.aastrom.com.
+The reference to our website is intended to be an inactive textual reference and, except for the documents incorporated by reference as noted above, the information on, or accessible through, our website is not part of this prospectus.